-- 1. Orient both the student and the preceptor to the Capstone Preceptorship and course policies listed in the syllabus. - 2.
-Assure that all required preceptor paper work is returned to UT Student Affairs office. - 3.
+- 1. Orient both the student and the preceptor to the Capstone Preceptorship and Course Policies listed in the syllabus. - 2.
+Assure that all required preceptor paper work is returned to UT Student Services office. - 3.
 Provide preceptor with course syllabus and information about the preceptor role. - 4.
-Have weekly conferences with the clinical preceptor to evaluate the student's performance and progress. - 5.
-Contact preceptor before the start of Capstone at during the first week of Capstone. - 6.
-Support the preceptor in guiding the student's clinical experiences and making assignments. - 7.
-Be readily available for problem solving and consultation through text, telephone, or e-mail and/or direct time spent in the clinical unit each week when students are in the clinical area.

-- 8. Provide student feedback to support student's efforts to refine performance. - 9.
-Assume overall responsibility for rendering a student's course grade for performance. - 10.
-Obtain feedback from preceptor regarding Capstone course. - 11.
-Document all visits/contacts with preceptors, maintain record of contacts, and document preceptor's evaluation of student behaviors with every preceptor contact. - 12.
-Submit documented preceptor contact with preceptor evaluation of student behaviors to Adult Health Division Chair no later than the date grades are due.
+Have conferences with the clinical preceptor to evaluate the student's performance and progress. - 5.
+Support the preceptor in guiding the student's clinical experiences and making assignments. - 6.
+Be readily available for problem solving and consultation through text, telephone, e-mail and/or direct time spent in the clinical unit each week when students are in the clinical area. - 7.
+Provide student feedback to support student's efforts to refine performance. - 8.
+Assume overall responsibility for rendering a grade for performance. - 9.
+Obtain on-going feedback from preceptor regarding Capstone course. - 10.
+Document all visits and contact with preceptors and maintain records including preceptor feedback of student's clinical behaviors. - 11.
+Submit documentation of visits and contact to Adult Health Division Chair by date of grade reporting. - 12.
+Submit all required paperwork to Student Services by grade reporting due date.